legendu-net/blog/docs/drafts/2026/07/tips-on-openai-codex/index.md

 **Things on this page are fragmentary and immature notes/thoughts of the author.
 Please read with your own judgement!**

-1. The codex app for macOS requires macOS Sillicon (M chips).
+1. The codex desktop app is available for Linux, macOS and Windows.
+However, the app for macOS requires macOS Sillicon (M chips).

-2. The Record & Replay feature is currently available only in the **Codex desktop application on macOS**.
+1. The Record & Replay feature is currently available only in the **Codex desktop application on macOS**.

-3. The codex desktop application is not available on Linux currently, however, codex cli is available on Linux.